Get Tech Tips

 What does “RES” mean on a contactor or relay?

-Look closely at a contactor on your truck and you may find some interesting ratings you never noticed.
-Things like terminal ambient temperature ratings and torque specs.
+Go to your truck, pick up a contactor, and look at it closely.
+You may find some interesting ratings you never noticed—things like terminal ambient temperature ratings and torque specs.
 One reading you may overlook is the RES AMPACITY of the contactor or relay.
 The RES rating is the RESISTIVE LOAD AMPACITY (amperage capacity) or rating.

-Remember, a contactor and relay is both a switch (contacts) and a load (coil) that controls the switch (contacts).
-The FLA, RES and LRA are the ratings of the switch/contacts/points portion of the relay / contactor, not the coil portion.
-The coil is just rated for voltage and cycle rate (hz).
+Remember, a contactor or relay is both a switch (contacts) and a load (coil) that controls the switch (contacts).
+The FLA, RES, and LRA refer to the ratings of the switch/contacts/points portion of the relay or contactor, not the coil portion.
+The coil is just rated for voltage and cycle rate (Hz).

-You will notice that the RES (Resistive load) rating is higher than the FLA (Full Load Amperage) rating and much lower than the LRA (Locked Rotor Amperage) rating.
-So the contactor above the contactor above would be sufficient to control/switch a 40 amp full load INDUCTIVE load and a 50 amp RESISTIVE load.
+You will notice that the RES (resistive load) rating is higher than the FLA (full load amperage) rating.
+It's also much lower than the LRA (locked rotor amperage) rating.
+So, the contactor above would be sufficient to control/switch a 40 amp full load INDUCTIVE load and a 50-amp RESISTIVE load.

 An inductive load is a magnetic load that converts electrical energy into kinetic energy (motion) through electromagnetic force (magnetism).
-This would usually be motors and solenoids in HVAC/R, really anything where magnetism and motion are involved (Transformers and inductive rages being examples of induction WITHOUT motion for the purist).
+That would usually refer to motors and solenoids in HVAC/R. It really refers to anything where magnetism and motion are involved.
+(Of course, for the purists in my audience, I can't neglect to mention that transformers and inductive ranges are examples of induction WITHOUT motion.)

-A Resistive load is a a load that converts electrical energy directly to light or heat as the electrons flow through a resistive conductive path.
-These would be things like heat strips, crankcase heaters and incandescent light bulbs.
-Resistive loads do not have any internal variation in load and the voltage and amperage are completely in phase.
-This means that when a contactor, switch or relay are controlling a resistive load there will be less load variation.
+A resistive load is a load that converts electrical energy directly to light or heat as the electrons flow through a resistive conductive path.
+These would be things like heat strips, crankcase heaters, and incandescent light bulbs.
+Resistive loads do not have any internal variation in load, and the voltage and amperage are completely in phase.
+That means that when a contactor, switch, or relay controls a resistive load, there will be less load variation.